pivotal/docs-tap/cloud-native-runtimes/how-to-guides/contour.hbs.md

 Cloud Native Runtimes needs two instances of Contour:

 - an instance for exposing services outside the cluster
-- an instance for services that are private in your network.
+- an instance for services that are private in your network

 If installed as part of a Tanzu Application Platform profile, by default Cloud Native Runtimes use the Contour instance installed in the